MrBunsy/EPrints-OAPing/README.md

 *Alternative EPrints extension for sending usage pings to the OpenAIRE Matomo tracking API*

+⚠️⚠️ This code is still being tested.
+Please don't use in production yet. ⚠️⚠️

 ## Installation

 You can install this extension in several different ways: